GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 %}
 </figure>

-Web.dev is already a fast site, but even with this we can see how prerendering improves the user experience.
+The [web.dev](https://web.dev/) site is already a fast site, but even with this you can see how prerendering improves the user experience.
 This can therefore also have a direct impact on a site's [Core Web Vitals](https://web.dev/vitals/), with near zero LCP, reduced CLS (since any load CLS happens before the initial view), and improved FID (since the load should be completed before the user interacts).

-Even when a page is not fully prerendered, having a head start to the page load, should improve the loading experience.
-When a link is activated while prerendering is still happening, the page prerendering page will move to the main frame and continue loading.
+Even when a page activates before it is fully loaded, having a head start to the page load, should improve the loading experience.
+When a link is activated while prerendering is still happening, the prerendering page will move to the main frame and continue loading.

 However, prerendering does use additional memory and network bandwidth.
-Care must be taken not to over-prerender, at a cost of user resources.
-Only when there is a high likelihood of the prerender page being navigated to, should the page be prerendered.
+Be careful not to over-prerender, at a cost of user resources.
+Only prerender when there is a high likelihood of the page being navigated to.

 See the [Measuring performance](#measuring-performance) section for more information on how to measure the actual performance impact in your analytics.